Can You Sell a House or Apartment with Tenants?

 The short answer is yes!
-Selling a rental property can be a complex process for Los Angeles investors, but it can be even more challenging when there are tenants living in the property.
+Selling a Los Angeles rental property can be a complex process for Los Angeles investors, but it can be even more challenging when there are tenants living in the property.
 As a landlord, you have the responsibility to ensure that your tenants’ rights are protected while also trying to sell your property in Los Angeles.
 Remember, while it is your property, it is also someone’s home.
 Tenants have a right to a peaceful and private use of their home.
 In this blog, we will discuss how to sell a rental property in Los Angeles that is currently occupied.
 Learn how to notify your tenants, prepare your property for sale, and close the deal.

 How To Sell an Occupied House with Tenants